FuelLabs/sway-applications/README.md

 If you wish to run any of the projects then clone this repository and go through the general [installation](https://fuellabs.github.io/sway/latest/introduction/installation.html) steps required to use our tools.

-Any instructions related running a specific project should be found within the README.md of that project.
+Any instructions related to running a specific project should be found within the README.md of that project.

 ## Contributing